-Sambal Belacan is a popular spicy Malaysian chili condiment consisting of chilies, belacan (shrimp paste), and lime juice.
-It adds zest to all your rice and noodle dishes.
+Sambal Belacan is a popular Malaysian chili condiment made of chilies, belacan, and lime juice.
+It adds zest to all your favorite dishes.

 Sambal Belacan is an indispensable chili condiment in Malaysian cuisine.
 For many, a meal is incomplete without this spicy savory concoction.
 It whets one’s appetite and goes with just about everything.
 Like Nasi Lemak, Malaysians absolutely love and can’t leave home without it.